Murph9/RallyGame2/README.md

-# RallyGame Readme
+# RallyGame2 Readme

+## Project setup

+Download godot, setup the .vscode launch.json script to point to its location

+Godotjolt is already downloaded in the repo as a zip in the guid folder /godot/9bb...

+## How Tos

-Blender physics objecy work flow:
+Static .blend file import with physics work flow:
 1. make model thats ready to import into godot
-1. press shift-d on it to duplicate it non-instanced
+1. Duplicate it with shift-D (a copy non-instanced)
-1. change name to `xxxx-colonly`
+1. Change name to `xxxx-colonly`
 1. add a decimate modifier to simplify the col mesh with properties:
    - planar with angle limit of 0.5d

-Issues:

-You need to manually download godotjolt and put the extracted zip it in the godot folder

-TODO guide
+   - and apply it